 Leads: capture, qualify, and convert opportunities

-Track new business through a fixed sales pipeline, log every touchpoint, line up follow-ups, and turn a won lead into a real project in one step.
+Track new business through pipelines your team defines, log every touchpoint, line up follow-ups, and turn a won lead into a real project in one step.

 What the Leads module does

 Leads is Lavori's lightweight CRM for the deals you are chasing before they become real work.
-Each lead represents a single opportunity tied to a person and the organization they work for, with an estimated deal value and a stage in your pipeline.
+Each lead represents a single opportunity tied to a person and the organization they work for, with an estimated deal value and a position in one of your pipelines.

 Leads are scoped to your active team.
-The list, board, and every lead you open reflect the team selected in the top navigation, so switching teams shows that team's pipeline.
+The pipelines hub, every board, and every lead you open reflect the team selected in the top navigation, so switching teams shows that team's pipelines.

 Capturing a new lead

-Use the New Lead button to open the capture form.
+Use the New Lead button on a pipeline's board to open the capture form.
 A lead needs a name (the lead or deal title) and both a person contact and an organization.
-You can also set an estimated value, a source, and a starting stage.
+You can also set an estimated value, a source, and which column it starts in.

 For both the contact and the organization you choose between linking an existing record from your team's directory or creating a brand-new one inline.
 New contacts and companies you create here are added to the directory, and a new person is linked to the chosen organization automatically.
 If you link an existing person who has no company yet, they are backfilled with the organization you selected.